 ThemesDementia Older adults People with dementia Pet robots Psychosocial impact Robotic pets Social robots

-Target groupsDementia care organisations (nursing homes & day care centres) Dementia researchers Healthcare professionals Nursing homes Social robot developers
+Target groupsDementia care organisations (nursing homes & day care centres) Dementia researchers Healthcare professionals Nursing homes Social robot designers/developers

 Type of evidence